SAP/jenkins-library/documentation/docs/configuration.md

 ## Collecting telemetry and logging data for Splunk

 Splunk gives the ability to analyze any kind of logging information and to visualize the retrieved information in dashboards.
-To do so, we support sending telemetry information as well as logging information in case of a failed step to a Splunk HEC endpoint.
+To do so, we support sending telemetry information as well as logging information in case of a failed step to a Splunk Http Event Collector (HEC) endpoint.

 The following data will be sent to the endpoint if activated: